Ashutosh257/puppy-adoption-website/README.md

 # Setup

-I would suggest to make use of virtual environments to run the flask application.
+I would suggest to make use of virtual environments to run any kind of application.
 (I personally use [pipenv](https://pipenv-fork.readthedocs.io/en/latest/basics.html))

 `requirements.txt` can be found at top level directory of the project folder.